sambacha/hardhat-spark/docs/concepts/module_deps_resolver/module_deps_resolver.md

 4. Execute `afterDeploy` event hook after `B` and `C` has been deployed

-For more complex example you can look at [this](../../usage/complex.md).

 ### Representation with an array of classes after resolving

 ```